Griefberg/Getting-and-cleaning-data---Course-Project/README.md

 Getting-and-cleaning-data---Course-Project
 ==========================================
-Ypu should unzip the source ( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip )
+You should unzip the source ( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip )

 into a folder on your local drive